to view an animated version of this procedure.

 A prostatectomy is a surgery to remove the prostate gland.
 The prostate gland is part of the male reproductive system.

 It makes and stores the milky fluid that forms part of semen.
 The gland sits below the bladder and in front of the rectum.
-The tube that urine flows out through also runs through the prostate.
+The urethra (the tube that flows urine out of the body) runs through the protate gland.

 The procedure may be: Simple prostatectomy—removal of part of prostateRadical

 prostatectomy—removal of entire prostate and some surrounding tissue

 Anatomy of the Prostate

 A simple prostatectomy may be done to remove an enlarged prostate that is non-cancerous.
 A common cause of this type of growth is called